 There are several different neighborhoods of Mexico City, all with different vibes.

 Centro: This is the iconic historic center of Mexico City.
-Think antique buildings, beautiful old churches, and huge plazas.
+This is one of the best places to stay in Mexico City if you want to be around historic buildings, beautiful old churches, and huge plazas.
 Great spot if you are looking to hit the main sites and be in the middle of the action.
-Also delicious street food.
+Also has lots of delicious street food.

-For our 5 days in Mexico City, we opted to split our time with 2 nights in the Roma area and 2 nights in the Centro historic area.
-Splitting up time between these two neighborhoods means that you won’t have to spend time in traffic to go see the sites in each area, and instead can walk from where you are staying (if you haven’t already heard – Mexico City can have bad traffic!).
+If you are spending 4 or 5 days in Mexico City, I recommend splitting your time with 2 nights in the Roma area and 2 nights in the Centro historic area.
+Splitting up time between these two neighborhoods means that you won’t have to spend time in the notorious Mexico City traffic to go see the sites in each area, and instead can walk from where you are staying.

 We stayed in a private room at Hostel Home in the Roma area and absolutely loved it!
 It’s in a great location, has a cute common area and the staff are so friendly.
 It’s a great place to meet people and socialize with chill vibes.
 I definitely recommend staying here if you are traveling on a budget to Mexico City!